wol-soft/php-json-schema-model-generator/docs/source/generator/postProcessor.rst

         case Cancelled = 2;
     }

-If an enum which requires a mapping is found a **SchemaException** will be thrown.
+If an enum which requires a mapping is found but no mapping is provided a **SchemaException** will be thrown.

 .. note::